mininet/mininet.github.com/source/vm-setup-notes/index.markdown

 where 192.168.x.y is replaced by the VM's IP address.

-SSH in to the host.
+SSH into the VM.
 We assume the VM is running locally, and that the additional precautions of `ssh -X` are unnecessary. `ssh -Y` also has no authentication timeout by default.

     ssh -Y mininet@mininet-vm